asaltveit/ROTAS-squares-map/README.md

 # ROTAS-squares-map
-An interactive map and timeline of the locations where ROTAS Squares were created.
+An interactive map and timeline of where ROTAS Squares were created.
+Developed in three iterations: as an Observable Notebook, then with a local backend in Node, Express, and PostgreSQL, and finally hosted with Vercel and Supabase.
 The user can add, update, and delete data points.

 Per the request of someone doing historical research.